Blignaut24/NederLearn_V5/README.md

 - The app can be accessed on most devices with an internet connection.
 - The NederLearn interface is designed to be user-friendly and easy to navigate, ensuring a positive user experience.
-- The super user diligently reviews all materials.
+- The superuser diligently reviews all materials.
 User comments serve as valuable feedback, further enhancing the quality of the recommendations.
 This process ensures users can access top-notch Dutch language resources without wasting time searching.
 - Users can delve into a digital multimedia experience, with links to Dutch books, movies, music, podcasts, and series.
 - Using the European language levels offers a clear structure that helps users identify their current proficiency in the language and outlines the steps needed to advance to the next level.